mapteb/new-approach-to-angular-development/README.md

 3. Generate a starter app using Angular cli
 4. Add the components and sevices needed using Angular cli
 5. Create a broker component that implements the identified state transitions
-6. Forward the events raised in each application component to the broker component
+6. Update the application components to forward the events raised to the broker component

 ## State Transitions: